issavejdani/sa-clone-project/README.md

 1. Go to **Projects**.
 2. Select the three dots button next to your desired project.
 3. Select **Clone** from the list.
-4. Provide a new unique name.
+4. Provide a new unique name in the popup window.
-5. Select the properties that must be cloned.
+5. Select properties that must be cloned.
 6. Click **Clone**.

 Once you've finished cloning, you will see a notification at the bottom left corner of the page.
 This notification indicates that the project cloning was successful.

-> ### Who can rename projects?
+> ### Who can clone projects?
->Only Team Owners and Team Admins can rename projects.
+>Only Team Admins can clone projects.

 > ### Project name
 >The new project has an editable default name.